goutham7977/P6-SuperStoreUS/README.md

 5. Seasonal Trends and Forecasting: Recognizing sales fluctuations over time to help in demand forecasting and inventory planning.

 By leveraging data visualization and analytics, this project will provide actionable insights to optimize business strategies, enhance profitability, and improve customer satisfaction.

+Charts Used:

+The following charts are used in these dashboard images:

+1.Gauge Chart - Displays total sales.

+2. KPI Cards - Show key metrics like profit, orders, and shipping days.

+3. Pie Charts - Used for:
+Sales by Customer Segment
+Product Container Distribution

+4. Line Charts - Used for:
+Profit by Month
+Sales by Month
+Sales by Order Date

+5. Bar Charts - Used for:
+Sales by Product Category
+Sales by Product Sub-Category
+Sales by Ship Mode
+Sales by State

+6. Map Chart - Displays sales and profit distribution across states.